SAP/cloud-identity-developer-guide/docs/concepts/AuthorizationChecks.md

 The advantage of declarative instead of explicit authorization checks, is that they can typically be defined centrally.
 This gives a central overview of the required privileges per service endpoint and allows changing required privileges without touching the implementation.

 ### Disadvantages
 However, this approach typically does not work well for *action*/*resource* pairs for which conditional access may be granted.
 The best we can do in this case, is to do a pre-check for the action and resource, and then let the application code handle the condition check.
-This is because the condition check requires access to the resource attributes.
+This is because the condition check requires access to the entity attributes.